MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 ## About Azure Stack HCI cluster resource

-You can use the [Azure Stack HCI cluster resource page](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.AzureStackHCI%2Fclusters) for the following operations:
+Use the [Azure Stack HCI cluster resource page](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.AzureStackHCI%2Fclusters) for the following operations:

-- You can create and manage Arc VM resources such as VM images, disks, network interfaces.
+- Create and manage Arc VM resources such as VM images, disks, network interfaces.
-- You can use this page to view and access Azure Arc Resource Bridge and Custom Location associated with the Azure Stack HCI cluster.
+- View and access Azure Arc Resource Bridge and Custom Location associated with the Azure Stack HCI cluster.
-- You can also use this page to provision and manage Arc VMs.
+- Provision and manage Arc VMs.

 The procedure to create Arc VMs is described in the next section.